Skip to content

 The Guildhall’s economics must be sustainable without depending on the goodwill of any single organisation.
 The model has five revenue streams, designed to align incentives across all participants.

 Enterprise subscription.
-Annual access for a cohort of employees to the full Guildhall infrastructure: the Genius Bar, the portfolio platform, structured mentoring, community of practice.
+Annual access for a cohort of employees to the full Guildhall infrastructure: the AI Guildhall Studio, the portfolio platform, structured mentoring, community of practice.
 Priced per cohort, not per seat, to encourage organisations to send teams rather than individuals.

 Individual practitioner membership.
 For professionals investing in their own development — independent consultants, career changers, practitioners whose employers have not yet joined.
-Access to the community of practice, portfolio review, and the Genius Bar on a scheduled basis.
+Access to the community of practice, portfolio review, and the Studio on a scheduled basis.

 Certification revenue.
 C4AIL L3-5 portfolio assessments, conducted by qualified reviewers, producing credentials with genuine market signal.
 The assessment is rigorous enough that passing means something, which is what makes the credential worth paying for.